russross/codegrinder/README.md

 Build and install CodeGrinder:

-    $GOPATH/src/github.com/russross/codegrinder/build.sh
+    $GOPATH/src/github.com/russross/codegrinder/all.sh

-This creates two executables, `codegrinder` (the server) and `grind` (the command-line tool) and installs them both in `/usr/local/bin`.
-It also gives `codegrinder` the capability to bind to low-numbered ports, so CodeGrinder does not need any other special privileges to run.
+This creates two executables for the local machine, `codegrinder` (the server) and `grind` (the command-line tool) and installs them both in `/usr/local/bin`.
+It also builds the `grind` tool for several architectures and puts them in the `www` directory for users to download.
+Use the `build.sh` script instead to only build the server.
+Both of these scripts also give the `codegrinder` binary the capability to bind to low-numbered ports, so CodeGrinder does not need any other special privileges to run.
 It should NOT be run as root.

 ### Configure CodeGrinder